Bea-Pan/Form-A-Story/README.md

 This projects presents a creative approach to HTML forms - in this case it was used to collect user answers for a story!
 The user has an opportunity to input their own answers and then see their story being personalised.

 ## Objectives
-* Creating a HTML form with the following attributes:
+* Creating a HTML form
 * Familiarity with typical form elements and attributes

 ## Technologies used